approximately-equal/kingmaker-thesis/contents/matter/results.typ

 Let's take a closer look at the results of @across-method-A. Turn first to Random Dictator, this serves as a baseline.
 As expected, its nearly regardless of strategy, since there is only a 10% chance of actually selecting a strategic ballot in the first place.
 We can see a slight gradient as the cohesion of bloc $A$ increases, which is due to the increased likelihood that a random ballot will be closer to the central ballot, thus having $A$ first.

 Looking over to Borda, turns out $A$ never wins.
-Turns out that with Borda count, candidate $C$'s strong position with nearly every voter ensures a victory 100% of the time, regardless of the cohesion of either bloc.
+With Borda count, candidate $C$'s strong position with nearly every voter ensures a victory 100% of the time, regardless of the cohesion of either bloc.

-The interesting behavior is really in plurality and IRV.
-In plurality, we see a massive difference between times when $A$ uses destructive strategies vs constructive ones.
-In destructive strategies (identity and burial), $A$ never wins, conceding mostly to $C$, but occasionally to $B$ when $B$ uses a constructive strategy.
-When $A$ uses constructive strategies, $A$ wins much more often, and concedes to $B$ when $B$ has higher cohesion.
-Notice that while $A$ wins more of the time with any combinations of pushover and compromise, the combination of pushover and burial leads $C$ to win much more often, especially for IRV, but also for plurality.

-Notice the complete lack of wins for $A$ when using a destructive strategy against another destructive strategy.
-In these cases the compromise candidate always ends up winning.
-However we see that if $A$ uses identity against a constructive strategy, then it can tends to win if both blocs have strong cohesion, otherwise again the compromise candidate dominates.

-Alternatively, if instead we look at plurality, then the constructive strategy of $B$ ends up winning in cases where the Republican block is cohesive and the the Democrats less so.
+The most notable patterns emerge under the Plurality and Instant-Runoff Voting (IRV) systems.
+In the case of Plurality, there is a pronounced divergence in outcomes depending on whether candidate $A$’s bloc adopts constructive or non-constructive strategies.
+When non-constructive strategies such as identity or burial are employed, candidate $A$ almost never wins.
+Instead, the election is typically conceded to candidate $C$, and occasionally to candidate $B$ when $B$’s bloc pursues a constructive tactic.
+In contrast, when $A$’s bloc employs constructive strategies such as compromise or pushover, the likelihood of an A victory increases substantially.
+In these cases, $B$ tends to prevail only when its bloc exhibits significantly higher cohesion.

+It is also worth highlighting the combination of pushover (by one bloc) and burial (by the other), which results in a markedly higher win rate for candidate $C$.
+This effect is especially pronounced under IRV, but it is also observable under Plurality.

+Notably, candidate A fails to secure any victories when both blocs employ non-constructive strategies.
+In such scenarios, the compromise candidate C consistently emerges as the winner.
+However, when candidate $A$’s bloc uses the identity strategy against a constructive strategy employed by the opposing bloc, $A$ can occasionally prevail-particularly when both blocs exhibit high levels of cohesion.
+In less cohesive settings, the advantage again shifts toward candidate $C$, who benefits from receiving broad, albeit secondary, support.

+== Benchmarks

+Each simulation, each 10,000 voters, running 1,000 times, took $approx 0.25 "seconds"$. @across-method-A, @across-method-B, @across-method-C required running $4 times 4 times 4 times 5 times 5 = 1600$ simulations.
+The entire computation took $approx 7 "minutes"$